• Skip to primary navigation

 Labeled ingredients for Gravlax (Cured Salmon).

 • Kosher salt forms the base of the dry rub for the cure.
-DO NOT SUBSTITUTE REGULAR TABLE SALT FOR THE KOSHER SALT.
+Do not substitute regular table salt for the kosher salt.
 The resulting dish will be far too salty.
-Fortunately, kosher salt is readily available in most grocery stores so finding it shouldn't be a problem.

 • Brown sugar brings in some sweetness.
-Most recipes call for regular white sugar but brown sugar is such a nice pairing with salmon.
-It makes a very fine choice for this recipe.
+Most recipes call for regular white sugar, but brown sugar is such a nice pairing with salmon.

-• White peppercorns add a little mild heat.
-You can certainly substitute black peppercorns here.
-White peppercorns are the traditional choice, and I love the clean look they bring to the final dish.
+• White peppercorns add a little mild heat and are a traditional choice.
+I love the clean look they bring to the final dish.

 • Fresh dill contributes an herbaceous flavor that is quintessential to Scandinavian cuisine and to gravlax in particular.